Enable push notifications in a native iOS app

 Symptom: A notification appears as both a system banner and an in-app alert.

-Cause: You are using automatic mode but have also set your own UNUserNotificationCenter.current().delegate, which overrides the SDK's transparent proxy and causes the notification to be presented twice.
+Cause: You have set your own UNUserNotificationCenter.current().delegate, which overrides the SDK's transparent proxy and causes the notification to be presented twice.

-Fix: Either remove your custom delegate and let automatic mode handle presentation, or switch to manual mode.
-See the sample app for the manual-mode integration pattern.
+Fix: Remove your custom delegate and let the SDK handle notification presentation.
+If you need a custom delegate, see ConnectSDKManager.swift in the sample app for the manual-mode integration pattern.